panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 ## 5. String interpolation in TypeScript

-The string interpolation works in TypeScript the same way as in JavaScript, without signficant differences.
+The string interpolation in TypeScript works the same way as in JavaScript:

 ```typescript
 const count: number = 10;